MiamiOH-CSE274/Portfolio/README.md

 <br><br>
 In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.<br>
-The compiler needs to know where variables and functions are stored and implemented in order for the program to run.
+-The compiler needs to know where variables and functions are stored and implemented in order for the program to run.
 Each time a template class calls a function, the compiler makes a new version of your class with whatever datatype was passed in.
 If the new version doesn't have access to certain variables (they would need to be in the .h file), or the template is called again in another file, then it won't compile.
 That's why it's best to put a template class in the header, so all .cpp files have access and the compiler can instantiate different versions of the code.